 In post-crisis countries, leaving displaced people in a fragile and marginalized situation, with no prospect of a solution to their situation, can have an impact on the reconstruction efforts and on the achievement of sustainable peace.
+Internal displacement interacts the structural vulnerabilities exacerbating existing problems or creating new challenges.
 In addition to being a humanitarian and human rights issue, internal displacement is therefore a complex development challenge.
 The response must be seen as cross-cutting and integrated with humanitarian, development, peace, human rights, climate change and disaster risk reduction efforts, ensuring a continuous action.
-The response must ensure the inclusion and participation of IDPs in the planning and decision-making processes, and recognize them as part of the solution.
+These responses must ensure the inclusion and participation of IDPs in the planning and decision-making processes, recognize them as part of the solution.